Back to news

 A quick note before the specifics: the public record around this CVE number is messy, so treat the exact mechanics below as reported rather than settled.
 According to the original article, CVE-2026-25253 exploited a race condition in OpenClaw's sandbox permission verification.
 The described flow: when an agent invoked a tool, the sandbox checked whether that tool was allowed to touch the requested resources.
 Under heavy concurrency, the permission check could finish before the tool's resource request had fully resolved, so a tool could reach a resource it was never authorised to use.

-It is worth flagging that this race-condition description more closely matches a separate, verified vulnerability, CVE-2026-44112, the "Claw Chain" TOCTOU flaw Cyera disclosed in the OpenShell sandbox, rated CVSS 9.6.
+It is worth flagging that this race-condition description more closely matches a separate, verified vulnerability, CVE-2026-44112, the "Claw Chain" TOCTOU flaw Cyera disclosed in the OpenShell sandbox (opens in a new tab), rated CVSS 9.6.
 The CVE-2026-25253 that security vendors actually document ("ClawBleed") is a WebSocket-hijacking and auth-token theft flaw leading to 1-click remote code execution, not a sandbox race.
 So read the mechanics here as the broader class of problem, not a verified account of this exact CVE number.

 The original article says the exploit needed specific conditions to fire: the deployment had to be running OpenClaw versions 3.2.0 through 3.4.1, the attacker had to control a tool integration, and the system had to be under enough load to trigger the race.
 Those version numbers appear to be incorrect, since OpenClaw uses date-based versioning (for example v2026.1.29 and v2026.4.22) rather than a semantic 3.x scheme, so treat the version range as unconfirmed.
 The reported fix shipped as version 3.4.2, replacing the vulnerable permission check with an atomic operation that cannot be raced.
 OpenClaw was also said to have published a post-mortem, a migration guide, and detection rules for spotting exploitation attempts in system logs, though that documentation could not be independently confirmed.

 One stat to keep in perspective: the article claims automated scanning found roughly 3,200 instances meeting every condition.
 That figure is unverified.
-Published vendor counts use different numbers, including SecurityScorecard's estimate of around 12,812 RCE-exploitable instances.
+Published vendor counts use different numbers, including SecurityScorecard's estimate of around 12,812 RCE-exploitable instances (opens in a new tab).

 Supporting AI Kick Start editorial image for agent-security-cve-2026-25253-openclaw-vulnerability.